 There’s Harry, who comes every day and never makes eye contact with anyone.
 I have rarely ever heard him talk.
 One day I saw him wearing a t-shirt that alluded to being hard of hearing.
 He is about the most removed person I have ever seen and seems like a ghost dwelling on another plane.
 Yet he is Mr. Consistency at the gym and uses the treadmill and the elliptical.
 Once he told me he liked my shirt.
 I was astounded, as if the neighborhood squirrel had spoken.

 There’s Dennis, who frequently “works out” on the elliptical so slowly it’s hard to tell he’s even exercising.
 He will do twenty or thirty minutes and not break a sweat.
-If there is an award for making movement look sedentary, he would win it.
+If there was an award for making movement look sedentary, he would win it.